Decentralized Cooperative Online Estimation With Random Observation Matrices, Communication Graphs and Time Delays: introduction

-In this paper, we analyze convergence of distributed cooperative online parameter estimation algorithms with random observation matrices, communication graphs and time-delays.
+In this paper, we analyze convergence of decentralized cooperative online parameter estimation algorithms with random observation matrices, communication graphs and time delays.
 Each node's algorithm consists of a consensus term taking a weighted sum of its own estimate and delayed estimates of its neighbouring nodes, and an innovation term processing its own new measurement at each time step.
-The sequences of observation matrices, communication graphs and time-delays are not required to satisfy special statistical properties, such as mutual independence and spatial-temporal independence.
-Furthermore, neither the sample paths of the random graphs nor the mean graphs are necessarily balanced.
-These relaxations together with the existence of random time-varying time-delays bring essential difficulties to the convergence analysis, and most existing methods are not applicable.
-For examples, the frequency domain approach (\cite{zhangya},\cite{o11po}) is only suitable for deterministic uniform time-invariant time-delays, and the Lyapunov-Krasovskii functional method leads to a non-explicit LMI type convergence condition (\cite{Mill}).
-Liu $et~al$ \cite{ouis} and Liu $et~al$ \cite{ouiss} addressed distributed consensus with deterministic time-varying communication delays and i.i.d. communication graphs, whose analysis method relying on the condition of balanced mean graphs, is not applicable to unbalanced mean graphs.
+The sequences of observation matrices, communication graphs and time delays are not required to satisfy special statistical properties, such as mutual independence and spatio-temporal independence.
+Furthermore, neither the sample paths of the random graphs nor the mean graphs are necessarily balanced and connected at each time step.
+These relaxations together with the existence of random time-varying time delays bring essential difficulties to the convergence analysis, and most existing methods are not applicable.
+For example, the frequency domain approach (\cite{zhangya},\cite{o11po}) is only suitable for deterministic uniform time-invariant time delays, and the Lyapunov-Krasovskii functional method leads to a non-explicit LMI type convergence condition (\cite{Mill}).
+Liu $et~al$ \cite{ouis} and Liu $et~al$ \cite{ouiss} addressed distributed consensus with deterministic time-varying communication delays and i.i.d. communication graphs.
+The analysis method therein required the mean graph to be time-invariant and connected at each time step, and is not applicable to time-varying mean graphs.